What are the objectives of your Special Interest Group?

 The property and construction sector represent approximately 13% of the UK’s GDP, so it is a vital contributor to our economy and national wealth.
 It is important that we continue to develop and evolve the industry in line with social, economic, technological and environmental issues.
 The IoD City Property Group aims to provide a useful forum for such progress.

-We ask the Incoming Chair (as of September) of the Property special interest group (SIG), Richard Nelson, a bit about himself
+We ask the Chair of the Property special interest group (SIG), Richard Nelson, a bit about himself

 Career to date